-Dr. Jian Gao is a Research Assistant Professor at the Center for Science of Science and Innovation (CSSI), and Management & Organizations (MORS) Department, Kellogg School of Management, Northwestern University, USA.
-He is also affiliated with the Northwestern Institute on Complex Systems (NICO).
-He was a Postdoctoral Research Fellow at Kellogg CSSI (2019-2021), working with Prof. Dashun Wang.
-Before joining Kellogg, he was a researcher at The MIT Media Lab (2016-2017), working with Prof. César A. Hidalgo.
+Dr. Jian Gao is a Research Assistant Professor at the Center for Science of Science and Innovation (CSSI), Kellogg School of Management, Northwestern University, USA.
+He is also a Researcher-in-Residence at the Northwestern Institute on Complex Systems (NICO).
+He was a Postdoc at Kellogg CSSI (2019-2021), a Researcher at The MIT Media Lab (2016-2017), and a Visiting Scholar at Boston University (2016).

-His research interests lie in the interdisciplinary fields of Computational Socioeconomics and the Science of Science, focusing on understanding complex social and economic systems.
-He develops computational approaches to study how science interacts with social institutions, from public policy to new technology to pharmaceutical innovation.
-Meanwhile, his research examines equity and sustainability of the workforce that drives research, innovation, and economic prosperity.
-In particular, his works recognize the crucial fact that solutions to many of the challenges facing society today rely on science.
+His primary research interests lie in the interdisciplinary fields of Computational Social Science and Science of Science.
+He uses large-scale data and develops computational approaches to study complex social and economic systems.
+His research explores how science interacts with a range of social institutions, from public policy to new technology to pharmaceutics.
+Meanwhile, he studies the equity and sustainability of the workforce that drives scientific research, technological innovation, and economic prosperity.

-Results from his research have yielded a range of generalizable insights, which hold implications for understanding the role and impact of science beyond science and for promoting an equitable and sustainable research workforce.
-He has published 20+ peer-reviewed articles in top journals such as Science, Nature, Physics Reports, Nature Communications, and Regional Studies.
-His works have received 850+ citations with the H-index 16 and been covered by popular media such as Scientific American and Forbes.
+His works have yielded a range of generalizable insights, which hold direct implications for understanding the role and impact of science beyond science and for promoting an equitable and sustainable workforce.
+He has published 20+ articles in leading journals such as Science, Nature, Physics Reports, Nature Communications, and Regional Studies.
+His works have received 1290+ citations with an H-index of 18 and have been covered by popular media outlets such as Scientific American and Forbes.

 Ph.D. in Computer Science, 2019